When is it in the public interest to preserve access to a Tweet?

 - The Tweet includes a declarative call to action that could harm a specific individual or group;

 - The Tweet shares information or engages in behavior that could directly interfere with an individual’s exercise of their fundamental rights.

 We recognize the desire for these decisions to be clearcut yes/no binaries.
 Unfortunately, the reality is that they can't be.
-We have very rarely invoked the public-interest exception – less than five times in 2018.
 This is new territory for everyone – a service being used by world leaders to communicate directly to their constituents or other leaders, and at times, announce policy – and every decision we make sets a new precedent.
 We believe it is critical that we evaluate every case individually and in a way that accounts for context and history.
 Over time, as we evaluate more Tweets and make more of these decisions, we will be establishing a case history that makes these calls easier to make.